ashish3281/Medical-Insurance-Cost-Prediction/README.md

 <li>region: the beneficiary's residential area in the US, northeast, southeast, southwest, northwest.</li>

 <li>charges: Individual medical costs billed by health insurance</li>

+<h2>Importing Libraries and Dataset</h2>
+<li>Python libraries make it very easy for us to handle the data and perform typical and complex tasks with a single line of code.</li>

+<li>Pandas – This library helps to load the data frame in a 2D array format and has multiple functions to perform analysis tasks in one go.</li>
+<li>Numpy – Numpy arrays are very fast and can perform large computations in a very short time.</li>
+<li>Matplotlib/Seaborn – This library is used to draw visualizations.</li>
+<li>Sklearn – This module contains multiple libraries having pre-implemented functions to perform tasks from data preprocessing to model development and evaluation.</li>
+<li>XGBoost – This contains the eXtreme Gradient Boosting machine learning algorithm which is one of the algorithms which helps us to achieve high accuracy on predictions.</li>